primatejs/primate/docs/guide/errors.md

 The root error file located at `routes/+error.js`, if it exists, has a special meaning.
 It applies normally for every route for which no other error file can be found, but it also applies in cases where no route could be matched.
-It thus serves as a classical `404 Not Found` error route.
+It thus serves as a classic `404 Not Found` error route.

 All error routes use the error page in `pages/error.html`.
 This file, like `app.html`, can have placeholders for embedding head scripts and the body.
 In